apollographql/apollo/docs/source/guides/schema-design.md

 * `post` is added by the implementing type `AddPostMutationResponse` to return back the newly created post for the client to use!

 Following this pattern for mutations provides detailed information about the data that has changed and feedback on whether the operation was successful or not.
 Armed with this information, developers can easily react to failures in the client and fetch the information they need to update their local cache.

+<h2 id="gql">Wrapping documents with `gql`</h2>

+There are two common ways to write GraphQL schemas and queries.
+The first is to write queries into a `.graphql` file and import them into your other files for usage.
+The second is to write them wrapped them with the `gql` tag provided by the [graphql-tag library](https://github.com/apollographql/graphql-tag#graphql-tag).

+We recommend doing the latter for a couple reasons.
+Most notably, it can save a build step.
+Using `.graphql` files requires a loader to parse the file and make it useful.
+This may not seem like a concern on the client, but it may be especially useful on the server, where there’s often not a build step.

+Additionally, using the `gql` tag unlocks full syntax highlighting in most editors and auto-formatting support with [prettier](https://prettier.io/).